 Shopify offers three pricing plans.
 Starting and managing a Shopify-based online store will cost retailers $29, $79 or $299 per month depending on the functionality and number of user accounts provided.

-Time to make your content earn you more
+Make your content earn you more

 Do I advocate content marketing as a powerful customer trust builder?
 I surely do but that’s far from being the only reason.
 I know how to leverage content wisely to drive more traffic to an ecommerce website and unlock new sales opportunities.
 I can teach you that as well as give you a CMS tool for all the initiatives.
 Feel free to contact me if you feel as enthusiastic about content marketing as I do.